toshon-jennings/mercury/CONTRIBUTING.md

 3. Write a clear description of what you changed and why.
 4. If your PR addresses an open issue, reference it (e.g., `Fixes #42`).

+### Keep Pull Requests Small

+Please keep PRs small and focused — they are much easier to review and merge.
+PRs that touch too many files or bundle unrelated changes will likely be asked for splitting up or may not be accepted.

+- Stick to one logical change per PR (one fix, one feature, one refactor).
+- If you find yourself touching many unrelated files, split the work into multiple PRs.
+- Avoid bundling formatting/style sweeps with functional changes.
+- Smaller PRs get reviewed and merged faster.

 A maintainer will review your PR and may request changes.
 Once approved, it will be merged.

 ## Reporting Bugs